OWASP/www-project-proactive-controls/docs/the-top-10/c2-crypto.md

-# C2: Use Cryptography the proper way
+# C2: Use Cryptography to Protect Data

 ## Description